szfh/szfh.github.io/_posts/2020-10-28-fbref-data-viz.md

 ## Plot

-Lots of ways to do this, here's a ggplot with some lines, some points, a theme, and some slightly better labels made with ggtext.
+Lots of ways to do this, here's a ggplot with some lines, some points, a theme, and some slightly better labels made with `ggtext`.

 ```r